lukaspustina/shick_crypto/README.md

     encrypted_symmetric_key, ciphertext, cipertext_len, nonce, message)
 ```

+The results to send to each recipient are the chosen nonce, the encrypted symmetric key for the particular recipient, and the ciphertext.

 ### Example

 This example is an excerpt from the example in [examples/examples1.c](https://github.com/lukaspustina/shick_crypto/blob/master/examples/example1.c).
 See there for a full example.